oskarkunik/gothos/README.md

 Gothos is an attempt at getting away from [Pocket](https://getpocket.com) and self-hosting a simpler solution that suits my needs.
 I need a way to get to links that I save every day from my computers and to sync them between my devices.

+**Warning!
+The setup is convoluted and will most likely not work for you out of the box.
+I'm putting this up here mostly for future me to reference.**

 To make it work I decided to start adding links to my [todo.txt](http://todotxt.org/) file that I already keep in sync using [syncthing](https://syncthing.net/), but any file syncing service will do.

 The Python script (`todo_parser.py`) then periodically parses the `todo.txt` file and tries to retrieve page titles for newly added links.
 It then adds a "+parsed" file to the end of lines to know to skip them the next time.